basithrehman/basithrehman/README.md

 # 💫 About Me:
-I am a graduate of Bachelor of Technology in Computer Science Engineering, Manipal Institute of Technology bringing around 3 years of experience in Software Development. <br>I am capable of adapting to the immediate environment, have a good understanding of multiple programming languages and have a keen interest in the field of front-end and UI development.<br> Great communication skills possessing fluency in English and a mindset catered to ensure the task at hand is dealt with in a concise manner indicative of punctuality and precision.
+I am a graduate of Bachelor of Technology in Computer Science Engineering, Manipal Institute of Technology bringing around 3 years of experience in Software Development.
+I am capable of adapting to the immediate environment, have a good understanding of multiple programming languages and have a keen interest in the field of front-end and UI development.
+Great communication skills possessing fluency in English and a mindset catered to ensure the task at hand is dealt with in a concise manner indicative of punctuality and precision.

 ## 🌐 Socials: